JFWooten4/free-markets/group/stellar/interleaving-sdex/comment-rahim.md

 this will implicate making the argument against deposit locks as discussed on both sides of the agenda }}

-[^nex]: I might not know exactly what will cahnge about financial markets over the coming decades, which could materially impact SDEX requirements.
+[^nex]: I might not know exactly what will cahnge about financial markets over the coming decades, which could materially impact the DEX's requirements.
 But I have deeply studied the history of markets over the past six years in an effort to understand what _won't_ change, no matter how many centuries pass.
 Can you imagine a future where developers demand wider spreads, traders want fewer ways to game the system, or innovators want to build whole businesses on delicate foundations?

 this should frame as a collaborative effort to explore other opetions not revelaed in my 1 v 2 hypothecation since theres so many incredibly-intelligent believers in network with genius ieas etrc decenbtralized (this implicates the points amde to Shaptic and adopted by in https://github.com/stellar/stellar-docs/pull/1043#discussion_r1811060899)